W. Francis McBeth

 All the best,

 My love for fishing was passed on to me by my father.
-My father passed away when I was 12 years old.
-He was only 49 years old.
-The time spent fishing with my dad is a precious childhood memory.
+The time spent fishing with my dad was brief but certainly a precious childhood memory.
+My father passed away in 1970 when I was just 12.
+He was only 49.